π‘ Tip: Rule of thumb β use -> through a pointer and . on an object. That covers 90% of cases.

 }

-vs #define: You can also write #define RED 0, but an enum is treated as a type, so the compiler can help with type checks.
+vs #define: You could write #define RED 0 instead, but an enum is treated as a type, so the compiler can help with type checks.

 Method